abdelrhmelhagrsy/Store-manage-project/README.md

 # Store-manage-project
-the language wich used in this project is Java . you should install Xamp program and put the content of (Xamp Data) Folder in your Xamp , Xamp >>Sql >>put Folder. open Xamp and you can use the project
+the language wich used in this project is Java .
+1 - install Xamp program
+2 - Copy (Xamp Data) Folder
+3 - Go to your Xamp >> Sql >> Paste Folder
+4 - open Xamp and you can use project now